rotheconrad/00_in-situ_GeneCoverage/README.md

 ## Step 01: Map metagenomic reads to reference genome(s) / MAG(s).

 ### Check metagenome read names and rename if needed. (fastq or fasta).

-*Magic Blast cuts the query name at the first space character and reports this as the query ID.*
+*Magic Blast cuts the query name at the first white space character and reports this as the query ID.*

 >Fastq files can be named as:
 >    @D00468:261:HYTMHBCX2:1:1101:9119:31637 1:N:0:CAGAGAGG+ACTGCATA
 >    @D00468:261:HYTMHBCX2:1:1101:9119:31637 2:N:0:CAGAGAGG+ACTGCATA
->where the unique identifier can come after the space chacter.
+>where the unique identifier comes after the white space chacter.

 *Filtering for best hit and retrieving the fasta sequence becomes impossible once the unique identifier is lost.
 Rename fastq files before running Magic Blast with fastq files.
 I typically assign a short unique sample name to my metagenome files (metagenomeID).
 I then rename the reads using this short metagenomeID and a read number like so: metagenomeID_readNumber.
 This can be accomplished using either script below depending if your reads are in fastq or fasta format.*